JohnKendrick/PDielec/Sphinx/_templates/autoapi/index.rst

 API Reference
 =============

+The PDielec Application Interface (API)
+PDielec is a suite of modules for the calculation of light transmittance and absorbance in dielectric materials.

-This page contains auto-generated API reference documentation [#f1]_.
+This pages were auto-generated [#f1]_.

 .. toctree::
    :titlesonly: